thoughtbot/write-yourself-a-roguelike/book/introduction/what_is_a_roguelike.md

 Which brings us to the next rule... permanent death!
 This is the crux of a roguelike.
 If you die, you lose *everything* and have to start over.
 All your hard work!
 That amazing wand you found!
 All gone!
 This means your choices have serious consequences.
 This makes success very rewarding and failure very frustrating.
 Do you read a scroll that could destroy your armor making you defenseless, but also could detect food you so desperately need?
 This tension is rarely found in games of other ilk.

-And now, for the final roguelike rule.
-Our entire world will be tile-based.
+And now, for the final roguelike rule: Our entire world will be tile-based.
 A character can move orthogonally and diagonally between tiles.
 This perspective and the use of ASCII to represent our game will allow it to run in terminals all across the world.